Higher-dimensional study of extensions via torsors: Recollections on Picard 2-Stacks

-In this paper we need the explicit description of the data underlying the notion of Picard 2-stack and also of the constraints that those data have to satisfy.
-Therefore we start recalling them.
-Let $\ES$ be a site.
-In the following definitions $U$ will denote an object of $\ES$.
+The notion of Picard 2-stacks is well known \cite[Def.
+8.4]{MR1301844}.
+In simplest words, it is a 2-stack over a site equipped with a commutative group-like structure.
+In the literature, there are no references that the authors are aware of where the details of the commutative group-like structure of a 2-stack is stated explicitly.
+Although we believe that it is known by the experts, since it will be needed in the paper, in this section we unravel the details of this structure.
+In the following definitions, $U$ will denote an object of the site $\ES$.
 Moreover in the diagrams involving 2-arrows, we will put the symbol $\cong $ in the cells which commute up to a modification of $\ES$-2-stacks coming from the Picard structure.